JetBrains/lincheck/docs/topics/progress-guarantees.md

 |                                                                |     version.READ: 1 at DataHolder.read(DataHolderTest.kt:44)    |
 ```

 Model checking found the following blocking interleaving:

-**T1:** The 1st thread (the writer) incremented the version and before writing the new values switched it's execution to the 2nd thread.
+1. **T1:** The first thread (the writer) increments the version and switches its execution to the second thread before writing new values.
-**T2:** The 2nd thread (the reader) read the `version == 1` and started to spin in a loop waiting for the concurrently running update of the values to complete.
+2. **T2:** The second thread (the reader) reads the `version == 1` and starts to spin in a loop, waiting for the concurrently running update of the values to complete.

-If the 1st thread halts the 2nd thread will stay in an active loop with no progress, thus the blocking state was detected.
+If the first thread halts, the second thread will stay in an active loop with no progress.
+Thus, the blocking state was detected.

 The common progress guarantees of non-blocking algorithms are (in the order of weakening):

-- _wait-freedom_: operation may be completed in a bounded number of steps no matter what other processes do
+* _wait-freedom_ – operation may be completed in a bounded number of steps no matter what other processes do
-- _lock-freedom_: some process always makes progress, while a concrete operation may be stuck
+* _lock-freedom_ – some process always makes progress, while a concrete operation may be stuck
-- _obstruction-freedom_: any operation may be completed in a bounded number of steps if all the other processes stop
+* _obstruction-freedom_ – any operation may be completed in a bounded number of steps if all the other processes stop

-For now, `Lincheck` may only test the algorithm for obstruction-freedom violation.
+For now, Lincheck may only test the algorithm for obstruction-freedom violation.
 However, as most of the practical liveness bugs
 add an unexpected blocking code, obstruction-freedom check is very useful.

-## To sum up

-In this section you have learnt how you can check your algorithm for liveness bugs using model checking.

-> Get the full code of the example [here](../src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/DataHolderTest.kt).
+> Get the full code of the example [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/DataHolderTest.kt).

-By this moment you have learnt about different testing strategies, their applications and various ways to configure a test.
-In [the next section](verification.md) we will cover some tips on the `Lincheck` verification stage.
+>
+{type="note"}

+## What's next

+Learn how Lincheck [verifies execution results](verification.md) for correctness, how to check the sequential
+behavior of the algorithm and make verification faster.